The Hong Kong Journal of Paediatrics (HKJP) is a joint

 Chief Editor, Hong Kong Journal of Paediatrics Limited, c/o Hong Kong

-College of Paediatricians, Room 801, Hong Kong Academy of Medicine Jockey
+College of Paediatricians, Room 801, HK Academy of Medicine Jockey Club

 The opinions expressed in the HKJP are those of the authors and not those